 Thankfully these beautiful flowers are not nearly as expensive as they once were, but still, have the same bright colors and delicate petals that made them such a hit with big-money investors in the Middle Ages.

 However, if you like to have tulips in your life, Bouqs has the answers.
 Our nationwide team of florists are experts at creating boutique Bouqs that make the most of everything the beautiful tulip has to offer.
-Get in touch with our team or check out our fantastic tulip bouquet designs to see what suits your style best.
+When you want to order tulips online, get in touch with our team or check out our fantastic tulip bouquet designs to see what suits your style best.
 We can also help you care for your tulips and let you know how you maximize the vase-life of your tulips.Shop All